classic-terra/documents/proposals/v12-proposal.md

 ### Release v3.5.0
-A new release of the `terrad` client has been created on .
+A new release of the `terrad` client has been created on 25 Jul 2025 .
 The release notes for the new version can be viewed here: https://github.com/classic-terra/core/releases/tag/v3.5.0

 This release introduces a new on-chain module enables tax-exempt transactions based on address groupings called zones.
 Tax logic is now handled natively by the chain using zone-based rules set via governanceg.
 The technical release notes can be found at https://github.com/classic-terra/documents/blob/main/chain-updates/v3_5_0.md